dbmi-pitt/tcga_brca_rnaseq/README.md

 For this particular assignment, you will also need R. You can download and find installation instructions [here](https://www.r-project.org/).

-After R is installed, it needs to be configured for Jupyter to establish an RKernal.
-You can do this by installing an [RKernal](https://irkernel.github.io/installation/).
+After R is installed, it needs to be configured for Jupyter to establish an RKernel.
+You can do this by installing an [RKernel](https://irkernel.github.io/installation/).
 Follow the instructions on the page and be sure to launch R from the command line instead of the app icon.
-Installation of the RKernal will fail if you launch from the app icon.
+Installation of the RKernel will fail if you launch from the app icon.

 **note** For R projects, I highly recommend using [RStudio](https://www.rstudio.com/products/rstudio/download/) and RMarkdown instead of Jupyter Notebooks, but that will not be required to complete this module, which was written in Jupyter for purpose of instruction.